confluentinc/librdkafka/CONTRIBUTING.md

     ```bash
     node ci/librdkafka-defs-generator.js
     ```
-    Note: This is ran automatically during CI flows but it's good to run it during the version upgrade pull request.

 1. Run `npm install --lockfile-version 2` to build with the new version and fix any build errors that occur.